Go Beyond Marrakesh: A National Geographic Journey Across Morocco

 4. Dades Gorge – a Stunning Natural Wonder

-For adventure-seekers looking to marvel at incredible landscapes and experience genuine Berber culture, look no further than the Dadès Gorge, which is an absolute must-visit destination in Morocco.
+For adventure-seekers looking to experience incredible landscapes and genuine Berber culture, look no further than the DadĆØs Gorge, which is an absolute must-visit destination in Morocco.

 The gorge, in fact, comprises multiple separate gorges created by the Dades River’s flow, and it is accessible through a local road called the ‘Road of a Thousand Kasbahs.’
 Those navigating its winding turns will encounter awe-inspiring rock formations in shades varying from beige and tan to golden, rust red, and muted mauve.